graboskyc/DeployBlueprint/readme.md

 ## Order of operations
 * All instances are deployed in the order listed.
 We use launch instance API and check for pass/fail
-* VM names are prepended with a random 8 character string and taged with `use-group` of this UUID so you know they were deployed together
+* VM names are prepended with a random 8 character string and taged with `use-group` of this UUID so you know they were deployed together.
+(Use in combination with the `-l -u` flag to list based on this UUID)
 * All Atlas clusters deployed
 * Wait for all instances to return `running` state and Atlas to return `IDLE`
 * The post configuration plan for Instances is generated as follows: